Herover/Source-Remote/README.md

 It use koraktors steam-condenser to communicate with servers, and a older version known to work with this tool is already installed for easy use - you might want to update yours to korakotrs newest.

-I only made it just-work for me, but you might wan't to make changes to make it work for you.
+I only made it just-work for me, but you might want to make changes to make it work for you.

 I run the code here: http://remote.lolbrothers.com/hl2/